-This is the first of a blog series of four about our CI/CD engineering setup.
-In this blog about modular pipelines, I will first show how our historical pipelines were formed.
-Secondly, I will outline the design principles on which we have based our new pipelines.
-Finally, I will give an example of what such a pipeline might look like.
+In this blog post about modular pipelines, Tom will show how our historical pipelines were formed, outline the design principles on which we have based our new pipelines, and give an example of what such a pipeline might look like.

 Pipelines in Bamboo